-16. INVESTMENT RISKS (CONTINUED)

-Credit Risk (continued)
+15. INVESTMENT RISKS (CONTINUED) Credit Risk (continued)

 Indirect credit risk arising from underlying investments held in the bond and liability matching pooled investment vehicles is mitigated by the underlying exposures on an aggregate basis being predominantly investment grade credit securities.
 However, the funds may invest in debt securities which may be unrated by a recognised credit rating agency or below investment grade and which are subject to greater risk of loss of principal and interest than higher-rated debt securities.
 The funds may invest in debt securities which rank junior to other outstanding securities and obligations of the issuer, all or a significant portion of which may be secured on substantially all of that issuer's assets.
 The funds may invest in debt securities which are not protected by financial covenants or limitations on additional indebtedness.
-Risk is mitigated by holding a diverse portfolio of investments which compensates on an aggregate basis for the risk taken and through the use of an active fund manager who through careful stock selection will aim to reduce the impact of defaults and downgrades.
+Risk is mitigated by holding a diverse portfolio of investments with exposure to a range of issues and issuers, through the higher yield available on these investments which compensates on an aggregate basis for the risk taken and through the use of an active fund manager who through careful stock selection will aim to reduce the impact of defaults and downgrades.